OctopusDeploy/docs/docs/packaging-applications/creating-packages/creating-zip-packages.md

 C:\> dotnet octo help pack
 ```

-Which will explain how to use the command and the different parameters that can be passed to the command
+Which will explain how to use the command and the different parameters that can be passed to the command:

 ```powershell
 C:\> dotnet octo help pack